IdealYuvi/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-Welcome to my Sorting Visualizer!
-I built this application to visualize the fascination sorting algorithms in action.
-I hope that you enjoy playing around with this visualization tool just as much as I enjoyed building it.
+This is a visualization tool for sorting algorithms.
+In this application you can visualize five different sorting algorithms such as heap sort, selection sort, quick sort, insertion sort and bubble sort.
 You can access it here: https://idealyuvi.github.io/Sorting-Visualizer/